Haemophilus Influenzae Infections in Children

 This is an inflammation of the conjunctiva of the eye.
 The conjunctiva is the membrane that lines the inside of the eyelid and also a thin membrane that covers the eyeball.
 Symptoms may include:

 - Eyes sensitive to light (photophobia)

-This is infection of the sinuses.
+This is an infection of the sinuses.
 Symptoms in younger children may include:

-- Runny nose that lasts longer than 10 to 14 days.
-Nasal fluid may become thick green, yellow, or blood-tinged.
+- Runny nose that lasts longer than 10 to 14 days and nasal fluid may become thick green, yellow, or blood-tinged

 - Nighttime cough

 Symptoms of sinusitis in older children may include: